darasus/ai-blog/content/the-best-coding-tutorials-for-beginners.md

   the basics of programming in this language.
 Try out a free online course for beginners to learn how to create your first Android app for the phone or tablet using the Apple Swift Language Guide or the Python Standard Library.
+intro: Do you want to learn how to code but don’t know where to start?
+There are so many coding tutorials out there, it’s easy to get lost.
+Some of them are too basic and some too advanced.
+Finding the right balance between too easy and too hard is tricky.
+That’s why in this article you will find the best coding tutorials for beginners.
+We have researched various online resources and picked the top 10 ones that will help you master coding fast and efficiently.
+From beginner level Python to intermediate HTML and CSS tutorials
+  - you can learn all the essential skills of programming from these great resources.
+Try them out and become a coding pro in no time!
 ---

 ## HTML and CSS Basics